Foundations of Terrain Analysis in Military Doctrine

 The Role of Geography in Operational and Strategic Planning

-Geography extends beyond the immediate battlefield to encompass regional and global factors that determine the feasibility of a campaign.
-A commander who ignores the distance between supply depots and front lines, or the seasonal weather patterns, invites catastrophe.
-Strategic geography is often described using the concepts of center of gravity, interior lines, and exterior lines.
+Geography extends beyond the immediate battlefield to encompass regional and global factors that influence the feasibility and sustainability of campaigns.
+Commanders must consider distances between supply depots and front lines, terrain that affects lines of communication, and seasonal weather patterns that can restrict or facilitate movement.
+Strategic geography is often understood through concepts such as center of gravity, interior lines, and exterior lines, which explain how terrain affects force concentration and maneuver.

 Interior vs. Exterior Lines